-- Some users have found success by rename the N1MM Logger.ini file.
-Starting the program will build a new file with defaults. - Others have had success with renaming the program directory and re-install the software (Full Install, reboot, Latest Update).
-Do not use any files from the old program directory until you have completely verified that there was no change in the program delay. - Open Task Manager and look at the number running processes after a fresh reboot, no programs started.
+- Some users have found success by renaming the N1MM Logger.ini file.
+Starting the program will build a new file with defaults. - Others have had success with uninstalling and re-installing the software (Full Install, reboot, Latest Update).
+Do not use any files from the old user files area until you have completely verified that there was no change in the program delay. - Open Task Manager and look at the number of running processes after a fresh reboot, no programs started.
 WinXp processes greater than 40 or Win7 greater than 55 may be an indication that unexpected or unnecessary programs are running.
 There are many websites that provide instructions for eliminating unnecessary programs at program start. - For advanced computer users: Make a restore point and use HiJackThis to scan your computer to display every item that is loaded when the computer starts.
-Account for each item, Google unknown ID's to see if it's an unwelcome guest. - For advanced computer users: Measure your computer's DPC latency when N1MM Logger is running.
+Account for each item, Google unknown ID's to see if it's an unwelcome guest. - For advanced computer users: Measure your computer's DPC latency when N1MM Logger+ is running.
 It is well known that some drivers misbehave and add significant delays to the PC operation.
 The Flex folks have found that some motherboard designs are simply not acceptable for low latency tasks.
-The URL for a DPC latency measuring programs is here I.
+The URL for a DPC latency measuring programs is here ...